When Iron Became King of the Seas: The Battle of the USS Monitor and the CSS Virginia

 The CSS Virginia.
 (Photo Credit: Wikimedia Commons)

 As the Virginia went into action against the Union fleet at Hampton Roads on March 8, her immense power was demonstrated immediately.
 With the enemy warship steaming ahead, the USS Congress fired a broadside, but her cannon balls simply bounced off the Virginia’s armor.
 The ensuing battle did not get any easier for the wooden Federal fleet.
 Over a few hours of fighting, the Virginia had been struck by nearly 98 shots, but none of them succeeded in penetrating her armor or inflicted any disabling damage.
-Two Confederate sailors were killed and several others were wounded during the action, but the losses on the Union side were far greater.
+Two Confederate sailors were killed and several others were wounded during the action.
+The losses on the Union side were far greater.

 USS Cumberland and USS Congress had been sunk and over 240 Federal sailors were killed in the fight against the Virginia, making March 8 the bloodiest day in U.S. naval history until World War II.
 The USS Minnesota ran aground, but was spared destruction for the time being.
 After Confederate admiral Buchanan was injured, command of the Virginia shifted to Catesby Jones, who elected to pull back as night came on.
 He planned to return the following morning to finish off the Minnesota and the remainder of the Union fleet.